 And if you are periodically changing the temperature throughout the day and do it habitually multiple times every single day, you are of a stronger mind than I.

 Installing and programming my thermostat has saved me about 20% on my heating and cooling costs.
-According to Energy Star, installing an Energy Star programmable digital thermostat can cut your heating and cooling costs by $180 per year.
-If you purchase a $60 device, you will earn yourself a return on investment of 300%+ in the first year, and then it’s pure savings for as long as it works.
+According to Energy Star, installing and correctly using an Energy Star programmable digital thermostat can cut your heating and cooling costs by $180 per year.
+If you purchase a $190 device, you will earn yourself a return on investment towards the beginning of your 2nd year, and then it’s pure savings for as long as it works.

 Last fall, I covered how to program your thermostat effectively to achieve these gains in the winter.
 You’ll have to re-program it with the change from heat to AC.